thkwznk/aseprite-scripts/ROADMAP.md

 - [Improvement] Rework the dialog UI to accommodate the number of options
 - [Feature] Two Tone
 - [Improvement] Allow for shifting multiple components at the same time (also, possibly, with different values?)
-- [Fix] Edge case where drawing on an empty cel results in not processing the image correctly - just check if the whole image is only magic color
 - Unlock as much as possible for all color modes - this is more difficult than I thought, I can't use magic colors on an indexed image (maybe I could use white/black there?)

 ## Sprite Analyzer